cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Envelope Encryption {#envelope-encryption}

-The analysis of OPAQUE from {{OPAQUE}} requires the authenticated encryption scheme used to produce envelope to have a special property called random key-robustness (or key-committing).
+The analysis of OPAQUE from {{OPAQUE}} requires the authenticated encryption scheme used to produce the envelope in the external mode to have a special property called random key-robustness (or key-committing).
 This specification enforces this property by utilizing encrypt-then-MAC in the construction of the envelope.
 There is no option to use another authenticated-encryption scheme with this specification.
 (Deviating from the